 We managed to compile a list of 10 of the finest musicians from Canada – a mix of the old school and the new generation.

-David W. Foster is a musician, songwriter, composer, and record producer of repute.
-He has produced songs for musicians like Whitney Houston, Celine Dion, Michael Jackson, and Andrea Bocelli to name a few.
-Among his awards spanning a 47-year career include 16 Grammy Awards from 47 nominations and an induction into the Canadian Music Hall of Fame in 2007.
+David W. Foster is a musician, songwriter, composer, and record producer.
+He produced songs for musicians like Whitney Houston, Celine Dion, Michael Jackson, and Andrea Bocelli to name a few.
+During his 47-year career, he received 16 Grammy Awards from 47 nominations and got into the Canadian Music Hall of Fame in 2007.

 The 50-year-old songstress achieved popularity after the release of several best-selling albums such as Falling into You (1996) and Let’s Talk About Love (1997).
 Some of her best-known songs include “My Heart Will Go On,” “Because you Loved me,” and “I’m Your Angel.”
 The 5-time Grammy Award winner is the best-selling Canadian artist with over 250 million records sold worldwide.